Zack Wheeler: Draft and minor leagues

-New York Mets

-Minor leagues

 On July 28, 2011, the Giants traded Wheeler to the New York Mets in exchange for veteran outfielder Carlos Beltrán and cash.
 Giants general manager Brian Sabean said that they chose to trade Wheeler rather than a position player because, "[w]e didn't think (Zack) Wheeler was going to impact our situation in the immediate future.
 Quite frankly, it's our job to find another Wheeler or develop another Wheeler."
-He spent the remainder of the season with the Class A St. Lucie Mets, where he went 2–2 with a 2.00 ERA and 31 strikeouts in 27 innings across six starts.
+He spent the remainder of the season with the Single-A St. Lucie Mets, where he went 2–2 with a 2.00 ERA and 31 strikeouts in 27 innings across six starts.

-The Mets assigned Wheeler to the Double A Binghamton Mets of the Eastern League at the start of the 2012 season, with the intention of allowing him to steadily progress through the farm system.
+The Mets assigned Wheeler to the Double-A Binghamton Mets of the Eastern League at the start of the 2012 season, with the intention of allowing him to steadily progress through the farm system.
 He emerged as the star of that season's Binghamton pitching rotation, leading the Eastern League with a 25 percent strikeout rate.
 In 116 innings and 19 starts, Wheeler went 10–6 with Binghamton, giving up only two home runs in the process.
 In addition to being named an Eastern League All-Star, Wheeler received his second All-Star Future Game selection in 2012.
 On July 14, 2012, Wheeler pitched his first professional complete game shutout in a 1–0 victory over the Erie SeaWolves.
-The following day, the Mets clarified that, despite his pitching performance in Double A, he was not being considered for a major league promotion, and that the rotation spot abdicated by Dillon Gee would be filled by either Matt Harvey or Miguel Batista.
+The following day, the Mets clarified that, despite his pitching performance in Double-A, he was not being considered for a major league promotion, and that the rotation spot abdicated by Dillon Gee would be filled by either Matt Harvey or Miguel Batista.